Skip to main content

 As soon as you have submitted your FAFSA, please get in touch with us by emailing your full name, your Student ID Number, and the course that you have applied for to usloans@rhul.ac.uk.

-We are currently processing loan applications for the 2023-24 Academic Year.
+We are currently processing loan applications for 2024-25 for all levels of eligible students.

 If you have any questions about this, please contact usloans@rhul.ac.uk.